quest0007/HSL844_2024-25/README.md

 - **IndicGPT2_test.html**
   Code used to generate the “test” responses from the AI4Bharat Indic-GPT2 model.

-> These are Word-exported HTMLs of the scripts you ran—they include all prompts, model calls, and output‐parsing logic.
+> These are Word-exported HTMLs of the scripts I ran—they include all prompts, model calls, and output‐parsing logic.

 ### Data
 - **input_assamese_sentence.csv**